 There is a further possibility to appeal before the Migration Court of Appeal (Migrationsöverdomstolen), to which leave to appeal must be requested.
 The Migration Court of Appeal is a section of the Administrative Court of Appeal in Stockholm (Kammarrätten i Stockholm).
 For other administrative cases, the highest court of appeal is the Supreme Administrative Court (Högsta förvaltningsdomstolen).
-The Supreme (Civil and Criminal) Court does not deal specifically with asylum claims but hands down decisions in appealed cases on whether it is safe to return persons condemned with a crime to their home country.
+The Supreme (Civil and Criminal) Court does not deal specifically with asylum claims but hands down decisions in appealed cases on whether it is safe to return persons who have been convicted of a crime to their home country.